Will Trusts Vs Lifetime Trusts

 - A Savings Protector Will Trust – A Savings Protector holds yours and your partner’s separate savings in Trust when you die, protecting them from being taken in care fees but still allowing your partner a lifetime interest in the funds and ultimately protecting it to pass to your beneficiaries.

 As many couples don’t realise it’s possible to do this, they make the mistake of bundling their assets together.

 However, if you put your 50% share of the property, savings or investments into Trust on your death and give your partner a lifetime interest, when they need care, only the 50% share they own will be used, as yours is safely stored in Trust for your children, or whoever you choose, to inherit.

 Ultimately, it’s about making sure the things you put in place will do what you need them to.
 Always make sure the adviser you’re using is legitimate and gives clear transparent advice.

 Our free Protection Survey meeting will answer all your Will Trust, Lasting Power of Attorney and Estate Planning questions.
 It will also show you what risks you’re carrying in relation to care fees.

-So, if you’d like to find out whether Estate Planning can help you make sure your assets go where you want them to, get in touch at Stockton on 01642 42 45 73 or Newcastle on 0191 249 4257 and we’ll chat about your circumstances.
+So, if you’d like to find out whether Estate Planning can help you make sure your assets go where you want them to, get in touch on 033 0133 3035 and we’ll chat about your circumstances.